Areas of Interest

 My research investigates the social processes that shape the well-being of historically marginalized communities and the strategies, alliances, policies and practices that can bring about more just and sustainable societies.
 I am currently engaged in three major projects:

 1. Canada at the Crossroads is a forthcoming book about Indigenous-settler relations in Northwestern Ontario (Treaty 3 Territory).
-Based on 18 months of fieldwork, 160 in-depth interviews, and a photovoice project with Anishinaabe, Métis, and non-Indigenous residents, this book examines the construction and negotiation of group identities, the key sources of intergroup conflict and cooperation (“boundaries” and “bridges”) and the dynamics of racism and anti-racism in a contemporary small-town settler-colonial setting.
+Based on 18 months of fieldwork, 160 in-depth interviews, and a photovoice project with Anishinaabe, Métis, and non-Indigenous residents, this book examines the sources of intergroup conflict and cooperation (“boundaries and bridges”) and the dynamics of racism and anti-racism in a contemporary small-town settler-colonial context.

-2. Pathways to Being an Ally: Building on the above research, I am conducting life-history interviews with settler-Canadians who have participated in Truth and Reconciliation Commission and Idle No More events.
-My goal is to understand the experiences and conditions that lead to engagement in solidarity activities.
+2. Pathways to Solidarity: Building on the above research, I am conducting life-history interviews with settler-Canadians who have participated in Truth and Reconciliation Commission and Idle No More events.
+My goal is to understand the experiences and conditions that lead to engagement in solidarity activities with Indigenous peoples.
 In other words, how do some settlers become “allies,” and how do they conceive of their roles in reconciliation and decolonization?